irisaldi/pdsnd_github/README.md

 The statistic part is made available by utilizing [**<ins>Python</ins>**](https://www.python.org) programming language and its powerful data manipulation tool [**<ins>pandas</ins>**](https://pandas.pydata.org).

->   **:memo: IMPORTANT NOTE**: At the moment, our available data spans from January to June 2017.
+>   :memo: **IMPORTANT NOTE**: At the moment, our available data spans from January to June 2017. :memo:

 #### Getting Started

-**:warning: This guideline hasn't been tested in MacOs/Linux**
+>   :warning: **WARNING**: This guideline hasn't been tested in MacOs/Linux. :warning:

 1. **Download/Clone Repository**